mshahoyi/socktech/README.md

 - [ ] Flows that only run once per event per user
 - [ ] Throw error if adding edge to DAG would create a cycle
 - [ ] Add a topological sort method to DAG
+- [ ] Handle incorrect order of actions dependencies in the sample flow file